 Dropship

 Dropshipping is a great way to start your business because it doesn’t require high costs.
-How does it look like?
-Say, you want to sell farm products, but their storage requires special conditions what leads to increased costs.
-So, to avoid extra expenses, you find some farmers that are ready to ship their product to customers right away from the farm.
-In your Magento 2 store, you create products, set delivery conditions, and, when a customer creates a new order, you redirect it to your supplier.
+What does it look like?
+Say, you want to sell farm products, but their storage requires special conditions which leads to increased costs of inventory management.
+So, to avoid extra expenses, you find some farmers who are ready to ship their products to customers right away from the farm.
+In your Magento 2 store, you create products, and set delivery conditions, and, when a customer creates a new order, you redirect it to your supplier.
 They take the order and deliver the goods on time.
 It has advantages and disadvantages, like any other business model.
 Below is the list of pros and cons.

 Pros